Glen Arbor vs. Glen Lake

-The “Glen Lake Area” refers to the greater area that includes the towns of Glen Arbor and Empire and even into Maple City, Burdickville, and the Narrows (the bridge between the two Glen lakes).
-Glen Arbor It is located about 30 minutes west of Traverse City, almost at the southern border of Leelanau County.
+The “Glen Lake Area” refers to the greater area that includes the towns of Glen Arbor and Empire and encompasses Maple City, Burdickville, and the Narrows (the bridge between the two Glen lakes).
+Glen Arbor is located about 30 minutes west of Traverse City, at the southern border of Leelanau County.

 The closest commercial airline airport is Cherry Capital Airport (TVC), located in Traverse City, MI.